D-Lawson/ms2-training-company/README.md

 *   Form contains a radio button for reporting the date with options Today or Yesterday.
 The application then utilises a JQuery event listener to render the calculated date into a span element within the form.
 *   The form contains a range of input fields to obtain all the information specified (text, number, radio, date).
 Also utilises Select and Textarea inputs.
 *   Upon entering Hours, Miles and Number of learners the application utilises JavaScript to calculate a productivity score using a specific formula.
 This is then converted to a rating of Low, Medium or High which is then rendered into the form as feedback.
 *   Upon selecting the Number of Learners, the application renders the associated amount of input fields to enter learner names.
 Each name is assigned an unique Name and ID.
+These names are then captured and placed into an array.
 *   The 'Select job type' select element obtains a list of job types which is rendered into the element using JavaScript.
 The chosen option then calls on the appropriate function to render the associated HTML into the container below.
 *   The 'Health and safety vetted?' radio button Yes selection calls upon a function to render the associated HTML into the container below.
 *   A textarea input field is displayed to allow the user to provide any additional information of use.